-Observation 1: (i) When the customer types are uniformly distributed in [1-r,r] and r > 0.775, the profit of each firm is higher after both firms adopt PPQ.
+Observation 1: Suppose $\alpha = 2$. (i) When the customer types are uniformly distributed in [1-r,r] and r > 0.775, the profit of each firm is higher after both firms adopt PPQ.
 When $r \leq 0.775$, the profit of each firm is smaller after both firms adopt PPQ. (ii) Moreover, it is not a dominant strategy for a firm to adopt PPQ even if its competitor were to have PPQ.

 We can observe that when r is larger than 0.775, it is possible to have situations in which both firms are better off after the adoption of PPQ.
 From this result, we conclude that when both firms have a larger loyal segment, it is less likely that the adoption of PPQ will lead to a Prisoner's Dilemma.
 On the other hand, if both firms have few loyal customers, the adoption of PPQ will lead to a Prisoner's Dilemma.
 This result is in contrast with that of Shaffer and Zhang (2002) who show that the firm with a smaller market size is always worse-off after the adoption of PPQ.
 This happens because in their model the price competition effect is stronger than the market share effect.
 In contrast, in our model the rent extraction effect due to quality enhancement dominates the adverse effect of price competition and this result is stronger when firms have a larger proportion of loyal consumers (when r increases) because the marginal benefit from the quality enhancement effect will be higher for such firms.
 In figure 6b, the thick black line below the triangular region is the difference between π_R^R and π_N^R .
 When the fixed cost of PPQ technology, F, is higher than this level neither firm will adopt PPQ.
 The second line in the middle of this figure is the difference in the profit of firm L when both firms have PPQ and when only firm R has PPQ, i.e. the difference between π{Both}^L and π_R^L .
 When F is higher than this level, if R adopts PPQ, L will not adopt it to facilitate a level-playing field and vice-versa.
-In other words, in that region even with symmetric firms we have two asymmetric

-Nash equilibria in which only one firm adopts PPQ.
+In other words, in that region even with symmetric firms we have two asymmetric Nash equilibria in which only one firm adopts PPQ.
 Thus, we find that depending on the costs of adopting PPQ, it is not a dominant strategy for a firm to adopt PPQ even if its competitor adopts PPQ.
 The lowest line at the bottom is the difference of π{Both}^L and π_N^L .
 When F is below it, both firms are better off after adopting PPQ.
-We provide a numerical example below to characterize the regions where firms adopt PPQ and the corresponding value of the cost of PPQ.
-Note that the numbers in this example are exactly equal to the firms' profits under each scenario (No-PPQ, Only one firm PPQ and Both-PPQ) when $\alpha = 2$.
+5.2.2 Asymmetric Case In general, when a firm has a larger loyal segment, its incremental benefit from adopting PPQ is higher compared to the firm with a smaller loyal segment.
+Formally, when r is close to 1, the benefit of simultaneous adoption of PPQ by both firms is higher for firm R (smaller firm).